Skip to main content

 Federal Income Taxes

 The U.S. currently has seven federal income tax brackets for different income levels.
-These brackets consist of tax rates ranging from 10% to 37%, depending on the level of taxable income an employee has.
+These brackets consist of tax rates ranging from 10% to 37%, depending on an employee’s taxable income.
 Federal income tax rates are progressive: As taxable income increases, it is taxed at higher rates.
-Different tax rates are levied on income in different ranges (or brackets) depending on the taxpayer’s filing status.
+Depending on the taxpayer’s filing status, different tax rates are levied on income in different ranges (or brackets).

 Source: Tax Policy Center Briefing Book